9 little ways to show affection to your partner, because every little bit of love counts

 Sometimes we feel as though we have to show our love and adoration for someone via grand gestures.
-But in actuality, it’s the small affirmations that count.
+But, really, it’s the small affirmations that count.
 There are so many simple ways to show affection to your partner, and sometimes they can mean more than any gift or expensive display of love.
+No matter what your love language, showing affection is an important part of any healthy relationship.

 Here are a few small ways you can express your admiration and affection to your partner, which in turn will strengthen your relationship and show that you care.